Haunted Places in Florida

 Universal Studios theme park, Orlando: Reports of a small, hooded ghost with glowing red eyes, at one attraction.
 It’s such a cliche, I don’t take that seriously.
 For all I know, it was a child in an Ewok costume or something.

 Disney’s Magic Kingdom: At least two different reports of ghosts at — of course — Disney’s Haunted Mansion.
-Also, a ghost in slightly-dated clothing, strolling in front of the castle at the end of Main Street.
+Also, some people report a ghost in slightly-dated clothing, strolling in front of the castle at the end of Main Street.
+Pirates of the Caribbean used to have a ghost or two in the early 2000s, but I’ve heard no reports of hauntings there, more recently.

 Disney/MGM Studios: At least one ghost reported at Disney’s Tower of Terror, in the lobby.
 Watch for fluttering movements in areas not affected by the fans.
 I’ve seen that phenomenon myself, but I’m not sure it indicates anything paranormal.